GoSolve-io/go-application-guide/docs/appdesign/DESIGN.md

 With explicit architecture it's never a problem.
 You can add a new "primary adapter" for each of mentioned cases, and it won't affect a byte in core application logic and won't break any existing tests.

+### Easier and faster automatic testing

+Automatic tests of the business logic can be implemented without any dependencies on external modules or 3rd party services and without executing a lot of code.
+This enables much faster commit-compile-test cycles and allows developers to receive immediate feedback if their changes to business logic causes any undesired regressions.

 ### TODO: there's more for sure :)